nbudhraj/sp21-cse110-lab4/part1/part1.md

 3. values added: 20

-4. Error because result can only be accessed within the block it is defined in, which would be the in the if block that ends at line 10.
-Thus, we cannot access result past line 10.
+4. Error because result can only be accessed within the block it is defined in, which would be the in the if block that ends at line 11.
+Thus, we cannot access result past line 11.

 5. Error because a constant cannot be reassigned

-6. Error because constant is being accessed outside of the block that it was defined in.
+6. Error because constant cannot be reassigned and a constant cannot be accessed outside of the block that it was defined in.

 ## Part 1b.